Delta Goodrem: 2001–2003: Career launch and Innocent Eyes

-2004–2006: Mistaken Identity and The Visualise Tour
+2004–2006: Mistaken Identity

 After announcing in late December 2003 that she was in remission, Goodrem began work on her second studio album.
-Goodrem received two nominations at the 2004 Logie Awards including a Gold Logie nomination for "Most Popular Personality on Australian Television".
+Goodrem received two nominations at the Logie Awards of 2004 including a Gold Logie nomination for "Most Popular Personality on Australian Television".

 In March 2004, while Goodrem was still undergoing cancer treatment, Paul Higgins and Trevor Carter announced plans to release the album they had recorded with the then 15-year-old Goodrem in 1999 and 2000.
 They shopped the album around and ignited a bidding war amongst record companies.
 After the success of Innocent Eyes, industry experts expected that bidding for the album could attract figures anywhere between $1.5 million and $15 million.
 When Goodrem and her family disapproved of the album's release, a lawsuit was filed.
 Goodrem's lawyers claimed the album was made up of unfinished demo recordings which were not fit for commercial release.
 After much coverage in the media, the case was settled in mediation.
 In exchange for not releasing the album, Higgins and Carter received an unspecified payout.

 In September 2004, she became the face of soft drink company Pepsi in Australia, appearing on the product, billboards, TV advertisements and performing an exclusive show for competition winners.
 In October Goodrem launched her own lingerie line titled "Delta by Annabella".

-Goodrem's second album, Mistaken Identity, was released in Australia on 8 November 2004 and debuted at number one on the ARIA Albums chart.
+Goodrem's second studio album, Mistaken Identity, was released in Australia on 8 November 2004 and debuted at number one on the ARIA Albums chart.
 It was certified five times platinum for sales of 350,000 copies.
 The album spent 46 weeks in the top fifty.
 It also reached number seven in New Zealand, and peaked at number 25 in the UK.
 The album's lead single, "Out of the Blue", which was co-written and produced by Guy Chambers, was released prior to the album on 8 October 2004.
 "Out of the Blue" debuted at number one on the ARIA Singles Chart and number nine in the UK.
 This was Goodrem's sixth straight number-one single in Australia.
 It was certified platinum in Australia.